Trump administration set to purchase $400 million worth of armored Teslas

 A new Cybertruck starts at around $82,000, and about 38,000 were sold last year, according to Cox Automotive.
 Since the vehicle's launch in 2019, the truck has faced complaints about rust, finger pinches and defective accelerator pedals.

-The State Department document also shows that some Tesla competitors are expected to receive lucrative, yet considerably smaller, contracts for armored vehicles, including from BMW, which the document shows is set to supply about $40 million worth of SUVs to the federal government.
+The State Department document also shows that some Tesla competitors are set to receive lucrative, yet considerably smaller, contracts for armored vehicles, including from BMW, which is expected to supply about $40 million worth of SUVs to the federal government.

+Have information you want to share about the ongoing changes across the federal government?
+Bobby Allyn is available via the encrypted messaging app Signal at ballyn.77

 Copyright 2025 NPR